When 8GB is enough memory for modern video games.

 Overall, this was a good little trip back, and except for the BIOS issue, I realized most of these components are interchangeable with brand new ones from today.
 CPUs are still being made on the AM4 platform and applications like FSR and XESS can make older Nvidia cards perform at very playable levels.
 I wonder if we will be able to say the same about current releases six years from now.

-I will be posting the YouTube video soon, but in the meantime, the link to the channel is here.
+I will be posting the YouTube video soon, the link to it is here.
 If you like, there is a blog about another older build with a Xeon, here.

 Turning a dozen bad things into one great donation.